qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 The ubuntugis project provides newer versions of various FOSSGIS packages, QGIS being one of them.

-Current packages available for lucid, maverick, natty, oneiric, precise and raring.
+Current packages available for precise and saucy.

 If you want to use those packages, remove the http://qgis.org/debian lines from your sources.list and upgrade updated dependencies by typing::